 Buckhead Christian Ministry, Inc.

-Buckhead Christian Ministry (BCM), has been providing financial and supportive assistance to Atlanta residents for about 30 years.
-They offer programs that support people dealing with unemployment, lack of housing, lack of school fees and many more.
+Buckhead Christian Ministry (BCM) has provided financial assistance to Atlanta residents for about 30 years.
+They offer programs that support people dealing with unemployment, lack of housing, lack of school fees, and many more.
 Every year, the ministry provides assistance to close to 5,000 people.
-BCM works together with a consortium of other Atlanta agencies, churches, businesses, foundations, and private donors.
+BCM works together with other Atlanta agencies, churches, businesses, foundations, and private donors.

-To sum it up, there are many churches in Atlanta, GA that provide comprehensive assistance to residents facing different life challenges.
-Likewise, some have partnered with other charity agencies in order to increase their outreach in the community.
-If you are destitute, feel free to contact these religious centers for help and they’ll surely assist you. (more)
+To sum it up, many churches in Atlanta, GA, provide comprehensive assistance to residents facing different life challenges.
+Likewise, some have partnered with other charity agencies to increase their outreach in the community.
+If you are destitute, please contact these religious centers for help, and they’ll surely assist you. (more)